 Information For Authors

 Research, expository, and survey articles are solicited in any branch of pure or applied mathematics, or mathematical statistics.
 Articles must be in English, and include an abstract, Mathematics Subject Classification codes, and a bibliography.
 The submission must also include the name of an appropriate member of the Editorial Board to whom the Editor may refer the article.
 The Editor or a member of the Editorial Board will decide whether to forward the article to independent referees for comment and evaluation.
 Manuscripts should be prepared in any (La)TeX-version and submitted as a pdf.
 Authors are asked to certify that their contributions have not been submitted simultaneously to any other journal.
 If accepted, authors will be asked to submit the (La)TeX-file which will be used in the final preparation for publication.
-Authors may wish to use the NZJM-style file together with a sample file in preparing their final version.
+Authors may wish to use the NZJM-style file together with a sample file in preparing their final version (you can right-click or command-click to download each file rather than displaying in the browser).
 Note that the New Zealand Journal of Mathematics has no page or processing charges.

 The New Zealand Journal of Mathematics does not claim copyright for material published; copyright remains with the authors.
 If a third party wishes to reproduce part or all of an article appearing in the journal, then that party is requested to attribute the source as the New Zealand Journal of Mathematics with the volume, year, and page numbers as appropriate.
 Of course, approval also needs to be obtained from the authors.